-Licensees that have reclaimed well or facility sites in accordance with The Oil and Gas Conservation Regulations, 2012, may submit an application to the Government of Saskatchewan's Ministry of the Economy (the Ministry) for an Acknowledgement of Reclamation.
+Licensees that have reclaimed well or facility sites in accordance with The Oil and Gas Conservation Regulations, 2012, may submit an application to the Government of Saskatchewan's Ministry of Energy and Resources for an Acknowledgement of Reclamation.

 An application to obtain an Acknowledgement of Reclamation (AOR) authorization for a well or facility site must be submitted by the licensee.
 It typically takes 3 to 5 years to obtain all the documentation required for an AOR application.

 Before submitting an Acknowledgement of Reclamation application you must: